Kraken at Sabres | Recap

 BUFFALO -- The Buffalo Sabres rallied to stay atop the Atlantic Division with a 3-2 shootout win against the Seattle Kraken at KeyBank Center on Saturday.

-Rasmus Dahlin and Peyton Krebs scored for the Sabres (45-21-8), who had lost three straight.
-Ukko-Pekka Luukkonen made 32 saves, as well as both shots he faced in the shootout.
+Tage Thompson and Jack Quinn each scored in the shootout, and Rasmus Dahlin and Peyton Krebs scored for the Sabres (45-21-8), who had lost three straight.
+Ukko-Pekka Luukkonen made 32 saves, in addition to both shots he faced in the shootout.

-Chandler Stephenson and Bobby McMann each had a goal an assist, and Philipp Grubauer made 34 saves for the Kraken (32-29-11), who have lost five of their past six games (1-3-2).
+Chandler Stephenson and Bobby McMann each had a goal and an assist, Kaapo Kakko had two assists and Philipp Grubauer made 34 saves for the Kraken (32-29-11), who have lost five of their past six games (1-3-2).

 McMann pushed it to 2-0 at 13:18 of the second period.
 He gathered a chipped puck from Kakko and drove down the right side before cutting past Dahlin into the near circle and beating Luukkonen with a snap shot glove side.